+The Conservative Party

+The Labour Party

-- The Conservative Party £7,000 (2020 nil) - The Labour Party £7,000 (2020 nil)
+£7,000 (2020 nil)

+£7,000 (2020 nil)

 The above amounts were for sponsored receptions at the 2021 conferences of the noted parties.
-These occasions provide an important opportunity for the Group to represent its views on a non-partisan basis to politicians from across the political spectrum and the receptions were open to everyone attending the conference, including party members, non-governmental organisations, the media and trade unions.
+These occasions provide an important opportunity for ScottishPower to represent its views on a non-partisan basis to politicians from across the political spectrum and the receptions were open to everyone attending the conference, including party members, non-governmental organisations, the media and trade unions.